 What makes the axe special is decoration made with inlayed silver wire.
 The logic of inlay is that grooves are prepared on the surface of the object and filled with contrasting material in a certain motif.
 Unlike overlay, the grooves correspond to the motif.
 Both sides of the blade of the our axe are lined with simple lines, which are doubled on the edge side.
 The lines are crossed at regular intervals by clusters of perpendicular lines (5-7 pieces).
 A pair of birds with crosses is shown in the space delimited by the lines.
 Motifs are not symmetrical; on one side, the birds are complemented by additional lines of crossed clusters of lines.
 The thorns are decorated with vertical lines, which are crossed both by clusters of lines and a large cross with a tree pattern.
 The sides of the hammer are decorated with central lines with clusters of lines surrounding them.
 The top and bottom are decorated with triangles, which are either filled with silver (on the side of the blade) or left empty (on the side of the hammer).
-In May 2021, the axe was analyzed by Patrick Bárta, who tends to conclude that the decoration is a combination of inlay and overlay, while the background of a large part of the axe was overlaid with copper, which is visible only in some places and largely destructed today (Bárta 2021).
+Patrick Bárta, who inspected the axe during 2021, also revealed a very small decoration with copper alloy wire (Bárta 2021).

 The symbolism of the bird appears in a number of elite objects created by Great Moravian and Přemyslid culture – belts, gombíks, knife handles, buckets, scabbards, axes, rings and decorative fittings (Vlasatý 2020).
 It was definitely a symbol with a positive meaning.
 It is very likely that the Great Moravian bird was incorporated into Christian symbolism, as indicated by liturgical vessels (Kavánová 2014), but it seems that its importance is not only linked to Christianity.
 Perhaps it could have a certain position in the dynastic myth or creation myth.
 Another possible explanation can be associated with the fact that humans have a significant prerequisite to associate with animals with which they are biobehaviorally similar; a bird could express a reflection of some desirable qualities for elites.
 Based on this symbolism, Bašnice axe can be connected with the cultural area of Great Moravia and early Přemyslid Bohemia.